 STANDARD DISCLOSURE SECTOR STANDARD REF# Management of of the topic GRI 3: Material Topics 2021 Disclosure 3-3 Management of material topics Additional sector recommendations Describe how the organization's policies and commitments promote sustainable economic development through the development and distribution of its investments.
 For investee stewardship related to economic impacts, report: agreed-upon targets related to investees' performance, along with metrics for evaluating progress; examples of outcomes of investee stewardship.
-XX.18.1 Topic Standar GRI 201: Economi Performance 2016 rd disclosures ic Disclosure 201-1 Direct economic value generated and XX.18.2 Disclosure 201-3 Defined benefit plan obligations and other retirement plans Additional sector recommendations • Report whether the organization has a fund or strategy to pay its pension liabilities in the event of a financial or operational crisis.
-XX.18.3 .009 Disclosure 201-4 Financial assistance received from government Additional sector recommendations Report by country the total monetary value of: government guarantees; government bailouts.
-Describe government interventions, if any, including the impacts of those interventions, that supported the organization's investment strategy in the event of a financial crisis.
-XX.18.4
+XX.18.1 Topic Standard GRI 201: Economic Performance 2016 rd disclosures ic Disclosure 201-1 Direct economic value generated and XX.18.2 Disclosure 201-3 Defined benefit plan obligations and other retirement plans Additional sector recommendations Report whether the organization has a fund or strategy to pay its pension liabilities in the event of a financial or operational crisis.
+XX.18.3 .00 Disclosure 201-4 Financial assistance received from government Additional sector recommendations Report by country the total monetary value of: XX.18.4